Consumer Class Actions For Individuals And Small Businesses In Ohio And Nationwide

 False or misleading advertising, phony disclosures, undisclosed fees, unconscionable pricing, and charging for services never provided are some of the many unfair and deceptive practices used to cheat consumers and small businesses.

-Wolterman Metzger has investigated and handled consumer protection class action lawsuits related to the failure of banks to release individual and small business mortgages, insurance companies unlawfully charging premiums and fees, insurance companies falling to timely pay claims and death benefits, and publicly traded real estate companies charging unlawful fees to small business tenants.
+Wolterman Law Office has led investigations for consumer protection class action lawsuits related to the failure of banks to release individual and small-business mortgages, insurance companies unlawfully charging premiums and fees, insurance companies failing to timely pay claims and death benefits, and publicly traded real estate companies charging unlawful fees to small-business tenants.

-We welcome the opportunity to talk to consumers and small businesses about the unfair and deceptive practices of corporations.
+We welcome the opportunity to talk to consumers and representatives of small businesses about the unfair and deceptive practices of corporations.
 We advise consumers and businesses whether and how to pursue legal action to obtain just compensation and halt deceptive practices.
-Wolterman Metzger's combination of legal acumen, courage, creativity and pragmatism help us protect our client's interests and win complex consumer protection lawsuits against corporations who have defrauded consumers.
+Wolterman Law Office‘s combination of legal acumen, courage, creativity and pragmatism help us protect our clients’ interests and win complex consumer protection lawsuits against corporations that have defrauded consumers.

 Wolterman Law Office filed an Ohio class action lawsuit against The Huntington National Bank for failing to timely file mortgage satisfactions in violation of Ohio Revised Code Section 5301.36.
 Filed on behalf of James T. Hoffman as plaintiff, the class action complaint alleges that Huntington failed to file a mortgage satisfaction within 90 days after the mortgage was satisfied, either by pay-off, refinance or sale.
 The plaintiff filed the complaint on behalf of himself and all other Ohio mortgagors for whom Huntington failed to timely file mortgage satisfactions.
 Under Ohio law, the failure of a lender to file the mortgage release within 90 days of the mortgage being satisfied results in statutory damages to the borrower ranging from $250 to $5000.